ojalp26/codsoft_data_science_internship/README.md

-# codsoft_data_science_internship

----

-**CodSoft Data Science Internship** :
+# CodSoft Data Science Internship :

 This repository contains the projects and tasks completed during the CodSoft Data Science Internship.
-It showcases hands-on experience in data analysis, visualization, and machine learning techniques, applied to real-world datasets and problems. #codsoft #internship #datascience
+It showcases hands-on experience in data analysis, visualization, and machine learning techniques, applied to real-world datasets and problems.

 ---